Yuka Takemon, Phd

 Summer Intern

-Penobscot East Resource Center Jun 2011 - Aug 2011
+Penobscot East Resource Center

 Worked closely with Dr. Carla Guenther, science and leadership advisor, on managing Maine’s scallop fishery.
 We organized Community Fisheries Action Roundtable (C-FAR) programs in 7 locations in Maine to bring local fishing communities together to identify key problems and ideas that need to be addressed at the Maine state-wide Stakeholder Advisory Committee meeting.
 In addition, GIS maps were made of substrate, size, and density of scallops from information provided by local fishermen at the C-FAR meetings.
 40 hours/week.

-Yuka Takemon, Phd Skills
+Yuka Takemon, Phd education

-Frequently Asked Questions about Yuka Takemon, Phd
+Frequently asked questions about Yuka Takemon, Phd

 What company does Yuka Takemon, Phd work for?

-Yuka Takemon, Phd works for Michael Smith Laboratories
+Yuka Takemon, Phd works for Michael Smith Laboratories.

 What is Yuka Takemon, Phd's email address?